How to Manage a Dog That Pulls on the Leash

 Choke Collars

 Choke chain collars are designed to tighten around the dog’s throat as the dog or the owner pulls.
-This creates a choking effect, that as you can imagine, is very uncomfortable for the dog, thereby acts as an anti-pulling device.
+This creates a choking effect that, as you can imagine, is very uncomfortable for the dog, thereby acting as an anti-pulling device.

 There are numerous health and behavioral risks of using choke collars.
-And using a choke collar to train a dog can not only harm your dog but negatively affect your bond and training.
+Using a choke collar to train a dog can not only harm your dog but also negatively affect your bond and training.

 You might be interested in another article I wrote, Choke Chain Collar | Are They Safe For Dog Training